 OMS Montessori | ||||||||||||||||||||

-Montessori high schools have lots of self-directed learning, group projects, and challenging work.
-Overall, their approach to education is progressive, and constrasts with more mainstream schools.
+Montessori high schools emphasize self-directed learning, group projects, and challenging coursework.
+Their overall approach to education is progressive, contrasting with more traditional mainstream schools.

-For further discussion of Montessori high school (not to mention preschool, middle school, and elementary school), see our main Montessori school guide.
+For a broader discussion of Montessori high schools (as well as preschool, middle school, and elementary school), see our main Montessori school guide.

-In some Montessori high schools, students have long uninterrupted work periods, of two to three hours.
-During these periods, students can often work on their own chosen tasks.
+In some Montessori high schools, students have long uninterrupted work periods, often two to three hours, allowing them to focus on self-chosen tasks.

 Child-specific advice on choosing a Montessori school

-Read our child-specific insights on choosing the right school, including Montessori schools.
-We explore how choosing the right type of school crucially depends on kids' unique traits, such as their mental and academic focus, social tendencies, and activity level.
+Explore our child-specific insights on school choice, including Montessori schools.
+Selecting the right school depends on a child’s unique traits, such as mental focus, academic focus, social tendencies, and activity level.

-To customize over 350 school profiles with insights unique to your child's traits, create a child profile through an Our Kids user account.
+To customize over 350 school profiles for your child’s unique traits, create a child profile through an Our Kids user account.